-The idea of naming an award in Alex's memory started in 2013 as the annual Alexander Arellano Memorial Trophy awarded to the National Premier Soccer league Coach of the Year.
-This version lasted for four years until it was discontinued following Real San Jose's departure from the NPSL.
-It was a honor to have the NPSL start the award and understandable for it to end.
+The idea of honoring Alexander Arellano through an annual award began in 2013, when the Alexander Arellano Memorial Trophy was introduced as the Coach of the Year award in the National Premier Soccer League.
+That version of the award was presented for four years and was discontinued following Real San Jose’s departure from the league.
+It was an honor to have the award recognized at the league level, and its conclusion was fully understood.

 A Truly Beautiful Game